 We've color-coded the questions/considerations you should be thinking through as you write your PinS Proposal, and we've included a checklist of necessary formatting and content components as part of the proposal:

 These sample prpoposals model different approaches you can use when crafting your PinS Proposal.
 The highlighted sections correspond with the color-coding included in the Pins Proposal Annotation Key:

-Though we are closed for the month of December to give our consultants some much needed rest, we have put together a slideshow for you to go through by yourself or with a partner to consider some of the questions and topics you and consultant might cover together in a consultation.
-You can use this slideshow at any stage of the process, and you can go through it multiple times, focussing on different aspects of the thinking, writing, crafting, and editing processes.
+We have put together a slideshow that you can use by yourself or with a partner to review your PinS draft in a do-it-yourself consultation.
+You can use this DIY consultation at any stage of the process, and you can go through it multiple times, focussing on different aspects of the thinking, writing, crafting, and editing processes.

 Official PinS Info and Resources

 We highlight important information about the PinS Application for your review.
 Click here to access the full instructions.

 The Summer Research Grant application deadline is Friday, April 2, 2021.

 A complete PinS Proposal consists of:

 - The project proposal should be a maximum of 2 pages, SINGLE-SPACED, including:

 - Title and Abstract: The abstract should be 2-3 sentences, and provide a clear explanation of the motivation and plan of the proposed project that is understandable to non-experts in your field.